RPG file format (also known as data mismanagement 101)

 Assumptions not to make

-Once again, even though lump names are usually UPPERCASE, don't assume they have to be.
+Once again, even though lump names are converted to UPPERCASE by Custom and relump, don't assume they have to be.

 Even though lumps may appear to come in a specific predefined order in the RPG file, don't assume they will always come in that order.
 The lumping code puts ARCHINYM.LMP and BROWSE.TXT first to improve browsing speed, but that's not written in stone.

 Lump naming rules